aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

   Map of South Africa's population density, with leagues marked.
 [Underlay: Htonl (Public domain, Wikipedia)]

 South Africa is a large country - its area is about twice that of France - but with a relatively small population - about 80% that of France.
-And that population is very unevenly spread across the country: the dense province of Gauteng, containing Johannesburg and Pretoria contains about a quarter of South Africa's entire population, with another fifth concentrated around Durban in the south-east province of KwaZulu-Hatal, and a further eighth around Cape Town in the Western Cape.
+And that population is very unevenly spread across the country: the dense province of **Gauteng**, containing Johannesburg and Pretoria, contains about a *quarter* of South Africa's entire population, with another fifth concentrated around Durban in the south-east province of **KwaZulu-Hatal**, and a further eighth around Cape Town in the **Western Cape**.

 Unlike in most European countries, then, the 4 leagues of South Africa - located in those 4 named cities - have difficulty even travelling to play each other on a regular basis.

-Add to this the fact that the only other country with Roller Derby in Africa is Egypt, at the other end of the continent, and you can get a feel for how dedicated and unique the solutions adapted by the South African leagues have had to be.
+Add to this the fact that the only other country with Roller Derby in Africa is *Egypt*, at the other end of the continent, and you can get a feel for how dedicated and unique the solutions adapted by the South African leagues have had to be.

 In this article, we'll be discussing in some depth both those problems, and their solutions, so click on to read more: